 Now go forth and satisfy your cinnamon roll craving!

-Gluten Free Cinnamon Rolls (Vegan)
+Healthier Gluten Free Vegan Cinnamon Rolls (Refined Sugar Free)

 For the buns:

 - 500 g Free From Fairy plain gluten-free flour